krojzl/sap-hana/export/export.md

 # Module: Disaster Recovery

-Disaster Recovery module is enhancing the design by adding protection against regional disaster.
+Disaster Recovery module is enhancing the design by adding protection against Regional disaster.
 Such disaster events can be caused by nature (floods, tornadoes, hurricanes or earthquakes), by humans (strikes, terrorism) or by technology (power blackout).

 <!-- TOC -->